The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Open string constructions

 \item (A2.iv) as in (A1.iv).

 \item (A2.v) (Only for $w = r$) we can have $s_1 \rightarrow 0$, which means $z_1 \rightarrow (0,0)$, but where both boundary punctures $\zeta_1$ and $\zeta_d$ stay away from the limiting point $(0,0)$.
-This creates a disc bubble with a single interior puncture (the limit of $z_1$) and only one boundary puncture.
+This creates a disc bubble with one boundary puncture, and with the limit of $z_1$ (as well as potentially other points) as interior puncture.
 The outcome is

 (For this and the following degenerations, see Figure \ref{fig:A2-degenerations.pdf}.)